113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ### Searching for a user
 {: #admin_search_user}

-To search for a user, use the following command in conjunction with the optional search filter parameters (name, permission, organization, and role):
+To search for a user, use the following command with the optional search filter parameters (name, permission, organization, and role):

 ```